spidoche/gutenberg/docs/data/data-core-editor.md

 Whether the post has been published.

+### isEditedPostDateFloating

+Returns whether the current post should be considered to have a "floating" date (i.e. that it would publish "Immediately" rather than at a set time).

+Unlike in the PHP backend, the REST API returns a full date string for posts where the 0000-00-00T00:00:00 placeholder is present in the database.
+To infer that a post is set to publish "Immediately" we check whether the date and modified date are the same.

+*Parameters*

+ * state: Editor state.

+*Returns*

+Whether the edited post has a floating date value.

 ### getBlockDependantsCacheBust

 Returns a new reference when the inner blocks of a given block client ID